Probity in procurement: Goods and services guide

 A Probity advisor may, as required:

-• review, from a probity perspective, the tender documentation and other internal documentation relating to the procurement; and
+• review, from a probity perspective, the tender documentation and other internal documentation relating to the procurement

 Probity advisors provide reports to the project control board (or similar decision-making body), expressing their expert opinion regarding probity requirements describing how all probity issues were managed.